eddyod/TextMatcher/README.rst

 B. Edit connections.py
 ---------------

-    open up connections.py (you might have to create it as it has passwords and is not stored in git) it will look something like:
+    Edit/create the connections.py file. (you might have to create it as it has passwords and is not stored in git) It should look something like:

     import MySQLdb
 	MYCONNECTION = MySQLdb.connect("localhost", "user", "pass", "db_table")